charmy/react-native-youtube-sdk/README.md

 - [x] android (implemented 'com.pierfrancescosoffritti.androidyoutubeplayer')

 ## Note
-- your app needs to be using the androidx libraries instead of the old support libraries.
+- your android app needs to be using the androidx libraries instead of the old support libraries.

 ## Getting started